 Identify the contract with the customer by outlining the criteria for creating the contract and the mutually agreed upon obligations of both parties.

 Identify the obligations that form the contract, describing all performance requirements and deliverables.
 If services or products are separate, the accounting of them also needs to be distinct.

 Agree on the transaction price and the considerations of the individual charges.
-List all revenue streams including initial ones and those that are to be received incrementally.
+List all revenue streams that should be accounted for in the SaaS revenue recognition process, including initial ones and those that are to be received incrementally.